-As mastering engineer, Alan was nominated for Record of the Year, Song of the Year and Best Engineered Album Non-Classical for his work on the international hit “Lagrimas Negras” by Bebo Valdes and Diego El Cigala.
-His recent track record for mastering includes credits on four Grammy nominees in 2016, four in 2017, four in 2018, and three in 2019, and four in 2020.
+Alan has been nominated for Record of the Year, Song of the Year and Best Engineered Album Non-Classical for his work on the international hit “Lagrimas Negras” by Bebo Valdes and Diego El Cigala.
+His recent track record for mastering includes four Grammy nominees in 2016, four in 2017, four in 2018, and three in 2019, and four in 2020.

-He coproduced, mixed and mastered “Silver Skies Blue,” a duet album by Judy Collins and Ari Hest, which was Grammy nominated for Best Folk Album in 2017, and followed with producing the long-awaited reunion album by Judy Collins and Stephen Stills in 2017.
+He coproduced, and engineered “Silver Skies Blue,” a duet album by Judy Collins and Ari Hest, which earned a final Grammy nomination for Best Folk Album in 2017.

-In 2015, he co-produced, mixed, and mastered “Strangers Again,” featuring duets by Judy Collins with Willie Nelson, Jackson Browne, Jimmy Buffett, Michael McDonald, Don McLean, and Jeff Bridges.
+In 2015, he coproduced and engineered “Strangers Again,” featuring duets by Judy Collins with Willie Nelson, Jackson Browne, Jimmy Buffett, Michael McDonald, Don McLean, and Jeff Bridges.
 The album reached the Billboard top-100.

 Alan got his start doing tech and assisting at NYC’s Electric Lady Studios, covering sessions for The Rolling Stones, AC/DC and Hall & Oates.
 Thereafter, he accepted a staff engineering position at A&R Recording, where he worked with legendary producer Phil Ramone and renowned musical artists Billy Joel, Kiss, and Judy Collins.
 He recorded and mixed musical scores for film directors David Mamet, Francis Coppola and Frank Oz, and top composers Elmer Bernstein and John Barry.
 He also fostered professional relationships that would come to last decades.